ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

 description: "Learn about how to initiate site access reviews as a remedial action for data access governance for SharePoint sites."
 ---

-# Initiate site access reviews for data access governance reports
+# Initiate site access reviews for Data access governance reports

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]